Pete Hegseth: Nomination and confirmation

 On January 24, Hegseth was confirmed by the Senate in a 51–50 vote.
 Every Republican senator, with the exception of Susan Collins, Lisa Murkowski, and Mitch McConnell, voted to confirm him, while every Democratic senator opposed his nomination, leading to a 50–50 vote.
 Vance cast a tie-breaking vote to confirm Hegseth.
 His confirmation was threatened by Senator Thom Tillis, who told Senate majority leader John Thune the day before that he would not vote for Hegseth on the basis of his sexual assault allegations.
 Persuaded by Vance, Tillis expressed support for Hegseth on X minutes before the vote.
 His confirmation was the second in US history to be decided by a vice president, after Betsy DeVos's confirmation for secretary of education in 2017.

-Hegseth was sworn in as secretary of defense on January 25 by Vice President JD Vance.
-Hegseth identified several priorities for the Department of Defense, including to "revive the warrior ethos", restore trust in the military, redevelop the nation's industrial base, ease the department's process to purchase weaponry, defend the US domestically, engage with Indo-Pacific to deter China, and support Trump's effort to "end wars responsibly"—including the Russo-Ukrainian War and the Middle Eastern crisis.